Periodic payments on installment notes typically include which of... | Study Prep in Pearson+

 1

-Understand the concept of installment notes: Installment notes are a type of loan where the borrower makes periodic payments to the lender over a specified period.
-These payments typically consist of two components: principal and interest.
+Understand the concept of installment notes: Installment notes are a type of loan where the borrower makes periodic payments over time to repay the loan.
+These payments typically consist of two main components: principal and interest.

 Define principal: The principal is the original amount borrowed or the remaining balance of the loan that needs to be repaid.
-Each payment reduces the principal amount owed.
+Each payment reduces the principal amount over time.

 Define interest: Interest is the cost of borrowing money, calculated as a percentage of the outstanding principal.
 It compensates the lender for providing the loan.

-Explain the structure of periodic payments: Each periodic payment on an installment note includes a portion allocated to reducing the principal and a portion allocated to paying the interest accrued on the outstanding balance.
+Explain the structure of periodic payments: Each periodic payment on an installment note includes a portion allocated to reducing the principal and a portion allocated to paying the interest.
+The proportion of principal and interest changes over time, with more of the payment going toward principal as the loan progresses.

-Clarify why service fees are not included: Service fees are not typically part of the periodic payments on installment notes.
-These fees, if applicable, are usually separate charges and not part of the principal and interest components.
+Clarify why service fees are not included: Service fees are separate charges that may be associated with the loan but are not part of the periodic payments.
+Periodic payments focus solely on repaying the principal and interest.

 Watch next